 Who should choose SplashID?
 Those who are looking for a free password manager but prefer an older-style user interface.

 SplashID struggled with its autofill capabilities and feels a tad undercooked for the price point.
-However, if you’re willing to look past these issues, it is still a reliable password manager.
+However, it is still a reliable password manager if you’re willing to look past these issues.

 You have numerous options when looking for the best password manager for your personal and business needs.
-I’ve tested and reviewed several popular password managers, and SplashID falls short.
+I’ve tested and reviewed several popular password managers, and while SplashID can do the job, it falls short in some key areas of the experience.

 Read on to learn about the pros, cons, features, and pricing of SplashID.
 And get answers to frequently asked questions about the password manager.

 In a crowded market of feature-rich password managers, SplashID struggles to set itself apart.
-While it comes at the same price point as competitors like 1Password and Dashlane, it’s still trying to play catch-up.
-It does offer a fairly robust free version.
-But it’s not the only free password manager in the game, with strong competition from services like RoboForm and LastPass.
+While it comes at a similar price point as competitors like 1Password and Dashlane, it’s still trying to play catch-up in terms of features and ease of use.
+While it does offer a fairly robust free version, it’s not the only free password manager in the game, with strong competition from services like RoboForm and LastPass.
 Here are the details of its pros and cons:

 While SplashID is mostly competent, the things it does well are done better by many of the top competing password manager services.
 The best reason to choose SplashID over anything else is its proprietary USB security key.

-SplashID offers a free and pro plan for $2.99 per month ($29.99 per year).
+SplashID offers a free and pro plan for $2.99 per month ($29.99, if a yearly subscription is purchased).
 Since the free plan can only be used on one device and limits entries to 25 items, most users will only find value in the pro plan.

 SplashID is compatible with the following platforms: